QubesOS/qubes-doc/managing-os/windows-tools-2.md

 Configuration
 -------------

-Starting from version 2.2.\* various aspects of Qubes Tools for Windows can be configured through registry.
+Starting from version 2.2.\* various aspects of Qubes Windows Tools can be configured through registry.
 Main configuration key is located in `HKEY_LOCAL_MACHINE\SOFTWARE\Invisible Things Lab\Qubes Tools`.
-Configuration values set on this level are global to all QTW components.
+Configuration values set on this level are global to all QWT components.
 It's possible to override global values with component-specific keys, this is useful mainly for setting log verbosity for troubleshooting.
 Possible configuration values are:

 |**Name**|**Type**|**Description**|**Default value**|
 |:-------|:-------|:--------------|:----------------|